sandwipshanto/Thesis/THESIS_REPORT.md

 ---

 **Contact Information:**
-- Email: [Your email]
+- Authors: Sandwip Kumar Shanto (2020831020), Md.
+Meraj Mridha (2020831034)
-- Institution: [Your institution]
+- Institution: Institute of Information and Communication Technology, Shahjalal University of Science and Technology, Sylhet, Bangladesh
-- GitHub: [Your repository if public]
+- Supervisor: Dr. Ahsan Habib

-**For dataset access or questions about this research, please contact the author with institutional affiliation and intended use statement.**
+**For dataset access or questions about this research, please contact the authors through the institution with your affiliation and intended use statement.**

 ---